ucsb-csw8/w23k/faq.md

 They will normally be posted on Gauchospace on Thursday, around 1pm.
 This quarter, we will administer them as a google form.

+### I cannot access the reflection form - the link it says I need permission to view the link.

+Check that you are logged-in using your UCSB account: switch which account you are using, since the reflection requires that you use your umail.

 ### Is the reflection graded on completion?
 Not quite.